HSP Core Courses

 Also ARTH 2750, CLASS 2750

 This course investigates how the Romans understood the natural world, the ways in which they altered the landscape, and how those changes impacted later societies.
-Topics to be explored include: ancient pollution and deforestation; the entanglement between working the land and enslavement in the Roman era and the impact of this relationship on later cultures; the influence of Roman landscape design and horticulture on later cultures such as Islamic, Renaissance, and Colonial gardens; and the legacy of Roman methods of surveying land in the US and specifically in Upstate New York.
+Topics to be explored include: Roman gardens and landscapes; the entanglement between working the land and enslavement in the Roman era, and the impact of this relationship on later cultures; the influence of Roman landscape design and horticulture on later American landscapes and gardens and the legacy of Roman methods of surveying land in the US and specifically in Upstate New York.

 (SP22) SHUM 2750 Introduction to Humanities: Environmental Justice in Upstate New York (SEM 103)